tonytw1/nominatim-ac/README.md

 gradle clean build
 ```

+The tests are expecting to see a Postgres Nominatim 3.3 schema containing a Sep 2019 Great Britain import
+on localhost port 6432 (which is where nominatim-docker would be).

 ### Installation
 The Elasticsearch index is populated by reading from the Postgres database of a locally running Nominatim instance.